structured-log/structured-log/README.md

     bower install structured-log

+> Note: **structured-log** embeds a polyfill for `Object.assign`, but you will need to bring your own `Promise` polyfill to use it in an environment that doesn't support Promises natively.

 ## Configuration

-Configuring structured-log goes through three steps.
-First, a new pipeline configuration is initialized by calling `configure()` on the main `structuredLog` object:
+Configuring **structured-log** is a straightforward process, going through three steps.
+First, we initialize a new logging pipeline configuration by calling `configure()`:

 ```js
 const log = structuredLog.configure()
 ```

-The second step is the main configuration step.
+The second step is the main step.
 Configuration of different filters and targets is done by chaining methods together in a fluent syntax.
 Events flow through the pipeline from top to bottom, so new filters and enrichers can be inserted between the different sinks to build a highly